 Hanoi Fried Fish with Turmeric and Dill (Chả Cá Lã Vọng)

-A flavorful dish of fried fish with turmeric and dill, this dish is typically served with rice noodles, peanuts, plenty of fresh herbs and vegetables, and a pungent fermented shrimp dipping sauce.
-Named after the street in the Old Quarter of Hanoi where it originated, Chả Cá Lã Vọng has become a must-try dish for anyone visiting northern Vietnam.
+A flavorful fried fish with turmeric and dill, served with rice noodles, peanuts, fresh herbs, vegetables, and a pungent fermented shrimp sauce.
+A must-try dish from Hanoi’s Old Quarter.

 Ingredients